EliottHUBERT/EliottHUBERT/README.md

 - 👋 Hi, I’m @EliottHUBERT
 - 👀 I’m interested in Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning IT at SupAlta-Les Chartreux
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at e.hubert@eleve.leschartreux.net

 <!---